samkibe/My-Serious-SQL-encounter-pros-and-cons/SQL Training (Data Exploration)/Resources needed for SQL Training.md

 # Coding setup
+### BIGQUERY
-### Docker // docker iks no longer necessary bigquery is and it is very easy to setup and work with
+### Docker // docker is no longer necessary Bigquery is, and it is very easy to setup and work with
 ### Markdown notes - computer language formats text to code, notes and code chunks
 ### VS Code / Sublime / Notpad |++ save codes on vs code then copy and paste to SQL Pad
 ### SQL Pad